CohanR/Enigma_Voxel_based_morphometry/README.md

 ### Description

 I designed this code to process and visualise neuroimaging data from the ENIGMA repository.
-ENIGMA stands for the Enhancing Neuro Imaging Genetics through Meta Analysis.
-It is a global alliance of researchers working together in a coordinated manner to understand several major brain diseases.
-The ENIGMA initiative focuses on harnessing genetic and imaging data to better understand brain structures and functions, with the ultimate goal of deciphering disorders and diseases affecting the brain.
+ENIGMA stands for the Enhancing Neuro Imaging Genetics through Meta Analysis.is an international effort by leaders worldwide.
+The Consortium brings together researchers in imaging genomics, neurology and psychiatry, to understand brain structure and function, based on MRI, DTI, fMRI, genetic data and many patient populations (https://enigma.ini.usc.edu/).
 The code primarily does the following:
 1. **Loading Example Data:** It makes use of the `enigmatoolbox` library to load example datasets.
 This toolbox provides utilities specific to the ENIGMA data processing.